UnluckyNinja/cfb-reader/README.md

 | Sub-strucutre Type | N/A | uint32 | uint32 | Directory Entry | uint32 | buffer | buffer |
 | Sub-structure Size | N/A | 4 bytes | 4 bytes | 128 bytes | 4 bytes | 64 bytes | Sector size |

+## Note on package patches
+- `unbuild` is patched to forcely bundle dependencies for browser
+- `binspector` is patched to resolve the error casued by incorrect 'module' in its `package.json`

 ## License

 [MIT](./LICENSE) License